-Blood samples negative for the MLL2 mutation can be further tested for the KDM6A mutation.
-It is possible that your result may be negative for the MLL2 and KDM6A, but the individual may still be believed to have Kabuki syndrome based on other presenting characteristics.
+Blood samples negative for the KMT2D mutation can be further tested for the KDM6A mutation.
+It is possible that your result may be negative for both the KMT2D and KDM6A mutation, however the individual may still be believed to have Kabuki syndrome based on other presenting characteristics.

 Initially, your geneticist will make a clinical diagnosis of Kabuki based on the recognition of four (out of five) main characteristics, with the distinct facial features being imperative.